sictweb/bti425/notes/mongodb-sample-data.md

 * sample_training
 * sample_weatherdata

-**NOTE:** To get the connection string to connect to this database, you will have to go through the same procedure as WEB322 (ie: click the "connect" button and whitelist the IP address 0.0.0.0/0 and create a user before clicking "Connect Your Application").
-For a refresher on how to do this, please see the [Week 8 notes for WEB322](https://web322.ca/notes/week08) under "Setting up a MongoDB Atlas account".
+**NOTE:** To get the connection string to connect to this database, you will have to go through the same procedure as BTI325 (ie: click the "connect" button and whitelist the IP address 0.0.0.0/0 and create a user before clicking "Connect Your Application").
+For a refresher on how to do this, please see the Week 8 notes for BTI325 under "Setting up a MongoDB Atlas account".

 Do not forget that once you get your connection string, replace the instance of "test" with the database that you wish to connect to, ie: "sample_supplies".